 How to Set Up a Saltwater Reef Tank

 Before setting up a reef tank you must always make sure that the species you are planning to keep together are compatible.

 First you will need to find a place for your tank away from direct sunlight and where it is convenient for you.
-If you have an aquarium stand then install a tank on it and you will be able to store all the necessary equipment in the compartments below.
+If you have an aquarium stand then install the tank on it, and you will be able to store all the necessary equipment in the compartments below.

-As we have already mentioned multiple times throughout the article, water parameters is what ultimately sets the tone of this entire aquarium.
+As we have already mentioned multiple times throughout the article, water parameters are what ultimately set the tone of the entire aquarium.
 Overlooking this can have very dire consequences.